-Pupils will consider how Baptism with water and the Holy Spirit helps Christian believers follow the commandment of Jesus to ‘Love your neighbour’, in ways that make a difference to people’s lives.
+Pupils will consider how Baptism with water and the Holy Spirit helps Christian believers follow the commandment of Jesus to ‘Love your neighbour as yourself’, in ways that make a difference to people’s lives.
 Pupils will investigate the Holy Spirit, the Holy Spirit’s relationship with Jesus and believers, and ways he is understood to help believers follow Jesus’s example, in loving others.
+See below for Theological reference.

-In exploring the impact of Christian beliefs and actions pupils are able to benefit from the ‘live relationships’ between Christian believers in their local church communities and communities in Mozambique.
+In exploring the impact of Christian beliefs and actions pupils are able to benefit from the ‘live relationships’ between Christian believers in their local church communities and communities in Mozambique through ALMA the Diocese of London Companion Link.

-What is the Holy Spirit and what difference does it make to a believers life?
+- What does Baptism in the Holy Spirit mean and what difference does it make to a believers life?

-- To understand the different Baptism makes to a believer’s life.
+- To understand the difference that water and Holy Spirit Baptism makes to a believer’s life.

 - To understand who Christians believe the Holy Spirit is.